PART 1: Overview & intro to the TLS handshake!

 This is plain HTTP.
 Here, the communication between the browser and the server is as follows:

-3. Server reads the request, then figures out what data to send to the client, then sends that data (the page) with also includes a status of 200 OK
+for me" - Server reads the request, then figures out what data to send to the client, then sends that data (the page) with also includes a status of

 Here's what we see with our super convenient internet traffic monitoring tool1 (with the less relevant portions poorly whited out).
 We can see immediately that everything is sent in plain text.
 The convo below highlights steps 2 and 3: